 If a person pricks their finger on something sharp, for example, this causes tissue damage.
 This damage is registered by nociceptors, microscopic pain receptors in the skin.
 Each pain receptor is present at one end of a nerve cell or neuron and is connected to the other end in the spinal cord by a long nerve fiber called an axon.

 Nerve fibers exist in bundles to form a peripheral nerve.
-Within this peripheral nerve, electrical signals are passed along the neurone to the spinal cord in the neck.
+Within this peripheral nerve, electrical signals are passed along the neuron to the neck's spinal cord.

-In one area of the spinal cord called the dorsal horn, electrical signals travel between neurones via junctions called synapses, which is achieved by means of chemical messengers called neurotransmitters.
+In one spinal cord area called the dorsal horn, electrical signals travel between neurons via junctions called synapses, which are achieved employing chemical messengers called neurotransmitters.
 The signals then travel up the spinal cord to reach the brain.

 The signals are passed to a part of the brain called the thalamus, which then distributes the signals to different brain compartments.
-These brain areas include the somatosensory cortex, which is responsible for physical sensation; the limbic system which is linked to emotions and the frontal cortex, which is responsible for thinking relating to personality and consciousness.
+These brain areas include the somatosensory cortex, which is responsible for physical sensation, and the limbic system, which is linked to emotions and the frontal cortex and is responsible for thinking relating to personality and consciousness.

-The person then feels a sensation of pain in the finger, becomes alert to the fact that there is a problem and then has an emotional reaction such as annoyance or irritation.
+The person then feels a sensation of pain in the finger and becomes alert that there is a problem and then has an emotional reaction such as annoyance or irritation.